Shawn-Son/Shawn-Son/README.md

 I build machine learning systems for high-stakes, noisy, real-world data.

 My work has focused on:
-- **manufacturing ML** for fault prediction and cost-effective inspection,
+- **applied ML pipelines** from data processing to evaluation and deployment-oriented analysis,
+- **applied NLP / LLM systems** for information extraction and real-world monitoring,
 - **time-series and operational modeling** for large-scale decision support,
 - **model reliability** through calibration and explainability,
-- **applied NLP / LLM systems** for information extraction and real-world monitoring,
-- and **applied ML pipelines** from data processing to evaluation and deployment-oriented analysis.
+- and **manufacturing ML** for fault prediction and cost-effective inspection.

 I am especially interested in applied ML problems where performance, robustness, and operational usefulness matter more than benchmark results alone.